GroupProjectSem3/Haley/retrospectives.md

 - More time for development
-- A range of free tools that we can use for deployment -More RAM, Storage and higher processing speed.
+- A range of free tools that we can use for deployment
+- More RAM, Storage and higher processing speed.

 ## Action Items

--Make the system national to scale up the entire system.
+- Make the system national level to scale up the entire system and chart a plan for global level.
--Improve the space limitations from the current MVP level.
+- Improve the space limitations from the current MVP level.
--Make Personalised secured vault for storing medical documents and bills.
+- Make Personalised secured vault for storing medical documents and bills.